jarosser06/fastfood/README.md

 Makes Cookbooks faster by pre-templating them

+This tool is still under heavy development and tbh for the vast majority of people out there it will be uninteresting and unuseful.

 ###Hacking
 This tool uses gpm for dependency management so you need to ensure that it is installed in order to build from source.